 Income-seeking investors continue to pour their hard-earned money into the best UK global equity ETFs.
 On account of historically low bond yields, investing in the best performing ETF offers income seeker investors an option.

-Equity dividends rise over time, yielding better long-term income in excess of inflation.
-This diversity of options, however, makes choosing the right fund a tough task.
-When confronted with different investment strategies, choosing the best ETF with dividends is difficult.
+Equity dividends rise over time, yielding better long-term income over inflation.
+This diversity of options, however, makes choosing the right fund a challenging task.
+When confronted with different investment strategies, selecting the best ETF with dividends is difficult.

 Not all dividend-paying companies are an equally lucrative proposition, on account of differences in cash-flows and approach.
 While mature firms with large cash flows may offer a stable, conservative approach to dividend pay-outs, growth-oriented firms are another story.
 The latter have aggressive expansion plans and therefore might change their dividend policy to reflect the growth strategy and also carry a higher dividend.

 Researching and selecting the right stocks is a must.
 But ETFs must showcase transparency of strategies and a process behind the construction on the portfolio.
 Well-diversified dividend ETFs provide the protection by reducing the stock specific risk that would arise from investing in one or a small number of stocks.

 An equally weighted portfolio of around 9 stocks could deliver a considerable loss if one to 3 of these suffer a price decline.
 In contrast, a well-diversified dividend-oriented equity ETFs, that has holdings close to close to 30 stocks will navigate better declines driven by declines in a small number of stocks as winners will offset the losers.